karprabha/gator/README.md

 A command-line RSS feed aggregator built in Go.
 Gator allows you to manage RSS feeds, follow your favorite sources, and browse the latest posts all from your terminal.

+**🚀 Quick Start:** Get up and running in minutes with our interactive setup script!

 ## Features

 - 🔐 User authentication and management